firstbatchxyz/dkn-compute-node/README.md

 Each task can be enabled providing the task name as a feature to the executable.

+### Waku

+We are using a reduced version of [nwaku-compose](https://github.com/waku-org/nwaku-compose) for the Waku node.
+It only uses the RELAY protocol, and STORE is disabled.
+The respective files are under the [waku](./waku/) folder.

 ## Usage with Compose

 TODO: describe docker compose